kakzw/PasswordManager/README.md

 1. **Setting Master Password**: Upon launching the app for the first time, set your master password.
 2. **Managing Passwords**: Add, edit, or delete passwords from the list view.
 3. **Password Strength**: Ensure your passwords are strong by using the password strength meter.
-4. **Automatic Password Generation**: Generate strong passwords with the long press of the strong password.
+4. **Automatic Password Generation**: Use the strong password with the long press of the strong password.

 ## Security Measures